Status of Corporate Governance

 - Succession plans

-Attendance of Directors at Board of Directors/Audit and Supervisory Committee during FY2024
+Attendance of Directors at Board of Directors/Audit and Supervisory Committee during FY2025

-* In addition to the above number of Board of Directors meetings, written reports were submitted twice in accordance with the provisions of Article 372, Paragraph 1 of the Companies Act.
+- * In addition to the above number of Board of Directors meetings, written reports were submitted three times in accordance with the provisions of Article 372, Paragraph 1 of the Companies Act.

 Compensation for Officers